WaPoco/minishell/README.md

 - Minishell supports the built-in commands like cd, echo, env, export, unset and pwd.
 On top it supports the original unix signals like bash and executes external commands.
 ...
+# 👥 Teamwork
+This was a group project (2 people).
+We had to work closely, divide responsibilities and integrate our work efficiently

 # File structure

 # How to install